 IP-Incomplete Passing.
 Student was passing at the time the grade was submitted.
-This grade becomes an "N" (no credit) if the work is not made up.
+This grade becomes an "N" (no credit) if the work is not made up and remains on the transcript even if the course is retaken and successfully completed.

 IF-Incomplete Failing.
 Student was failing at the time the grade was submitted.
-This grade becomes an "F" if the work is not made up.
+This grade becomes an "F" if the work is not made up and remains on the transcript even if the course is retaken and successfully completed.